By Holly Reisem Hanna

 I have read a ton of blogging books over the years, and these are the ones that have SERIOUSLY helped me on my journey!

-- Ruth Soukup’s – Elite Blog Academy
+- Ruth Soukup’s (online training) – Elite Blog Academy

 There are so many ways to earn money from your blog, from direct ad sales and ad networks, to affiliate marketing and digital earning – so make sure to check out these must-read articles.